mobieus10036/az-cost-assessment/README.md

 # Azure Cost Analyzer

-A tool I built to track my Azure spending and find ways to save money.
-It pulls cost data from Azure, analyzes it, and generates reports.
+A simple command-line tool to track Azure spending and find ways to save money.
+Runs locally with **no Azure Storage dependencies** - just pulls cost data, analyzes it, and generates reports on your machine.

 ## What It Does